dr-guangtou/daily_astroph/2020/astroph-2006.md

 - [Infrared-detected AGNs in the Local Universe](https://arxiv.org/abs/2006.09476)

 - [LOFAR Observations of X-ray Cavity Systems](https://arxiv.org/abs/2006.09708)
+    - **Interesting**
+    - LOFAR observations at 120-168 MHz of 42 systems with possible X-ray cavities in their hot atmosphere, of which 17 are groups or ellipticals, 19 are nearby clusters (z<0.3), and six are higher-redshift clusters (z>0.3)
+    - In the groups and ellipticals sample, more than half of the systems have X-ray cavities for which no associated lobe emission was detected
+    - we report the discovery of large radio lobes in NGC 6338, extending far beyond the cavities reported previously in the literature
+    - In the case of the nearby clusters, our observations show that there is little low-frequency radio emission that extends beyond the cavities

 - [Evolution of galaxies in groups in the Coma Supercluster](https://arxiv.org/abs/2006.09898)
+    - **Relevant**
+    - We devise a new way of characterising the local environment using a kernel density estimator.
+    - apart from the dominant effects of the galaxy mass, the effect of the environment on galaxies is a complex combination of the overdensities on various scales, which is characterised in terms of membership of groups, and also of the position of the galaxy on filaments and their proximity to the infall regions of clusters
+    - Our results are consistent with gas accreted in the cold mode from the filaments, being made available to enhance star formation.

 - [J1615+5452: a remnant radio galaxy in the ELAIS-N1 field](https://arxiv.org/abs/2006.10028)
+    - At a redshift z∼ 0.33, J1615+5452 has a linear size of ∼ 100 kpc and spectral indices ranging between α1400610<−1.5 and α325150=−0.61±0.12.
+    - we do not find evidence of core, jets or hotspots in the 1.4\,GHz VLA data of ∼5 arcsec angular resolution.
+    - Such morphological properties coupled with a curved radio spectrum suggest that the AGN fueling mechanisms undergo a shortage of energy supply which is typical of a dying radio AGN.

 - [GAMA+KiDS: Empirical correlations between halo mass and other galaxy properties near the knee of the stellar-to-halo mass relation](https://arxiv.org/abs/2006.10040)
+    - **Relevant**
+    - M∗∼2-5×10^10 Msol: In this narrow mass range, we find that both size and Sersic index are better predictors of halo mass than colour or SSFR, with the data showing a slight preference for Sersic index.
+    - These results lead to an approximate lower bound on the dispersion in halo masses among logM∗≈10.5 galaxies: we find that the dispersion is ≳0.3 dex.
+    - 对暗物质晕质量，星系结构比星族和恒星形成率更重要。

 - [Variations of Observed Lyman-α Spectra Shapes due to the Intergalactic Absorption](https://arxiv.org/abs/2006.10041)
+    - **SSST**
+    - Using the IllustrisTNG100 simulation, we study the impact of the IGM on Lyα spectral shapes between z∼0 and 5.
+    - We show that the distributions of peak counts and asymmetry can lift the degeneracy between the intrinsic spectrum and the IGM absorption.

 - [An expanded catalogue of low surface brightness galaxies in the Coma cluster using Subaru/Suprime-Cam](https://arxiv.org/abs/2006.10043)
+    - **Relevant**
+    - We increase the number of LSB galaxies presented in Yagi et al. (2016) by a factor of ∼3 and report the discovery of 29 new ultra-diffuse galaxies (UDGs).
+    - While most UDGs lie along the red-sequence relation of the colour-magnitude diagram, ∼5per cent are outside (bluer or redder) the red-sequence region of Coma cluster galaxies.
+    - We investigate the clustercentric colour distribution and find a remarkable transition at a projected radius of ∼0.6 Mpc.
+Within this cluster core region, LSB galaxies are, on average, redder than co-spatial higher surface brightness galaxies

 ----